Welcome

 PLCFA Pieces Are Defined By:

-Material Singularity: One-of-one phygital artifacts (uniting physical object with immutable digital provenance).
+Material Singularity: One-of-one phygital artifacts uniting physical objects with immutable digital provenance.

-Conceptual Depth: Grounded in a rigorous theoretical architecture.
+Conceptual Depth: Grounded in a rigorous theoretical architecture spanning over 70 published studies.

 Founder Biography